 UIS policy on the use of leaky feeders

-The UIS does not recommend 'leaky feeders' (LFs) as a viable solution for providing wireless services on APs provided by the UIS.
-Therefore any use of a LF with UIS provided APs is unsupported by the UIS.
+UIS does not support 'leaky feeders' as a viable solution for providing wireless services on APs provided by UIS.
+Any use of a leaky-feeder with UIS-provided APs is not allowed.